-The period to accomplish everything is sufficient; students will just need to manage it well and employ some tricks found in the prep books to maximize your time.
+Students will need to manage it well and employ some tricks found in the prep books to maximize their time.

 Those interested to learn more can visit AP Central official website.
 The official exam dates are also listed here.

-As per AP Central, the US GOPO recently underwent a shift in curriculum prior to the 2018-2019 school year.
+As per AP Central, the AP US Government and Politics course recently underwent a shift in curriculum prior to the 2018-2019 school year.
 This means that the new exam should reflect these changes and challenge students to think in a more holistic way.

 One of the key improvements that the College Board has implemented is it has made the entirety of this program more applicable to daily life.
 Rather than focusing on important dates or people, the course will now ask learners to interpret new sources of information before arriving at their own conclusions.
 This way, they are able to strengthen both their critical thinking and discernment skills in the process.